StefFriend/kvsrecorder/README.md

 - **Sample Rates**: 8kHz, 44.1kHz, 48kHz, 96kHz
 - **Bitrates**: 128k, 192k, 256k, 320k (for lossy formats)

-### Report Generation
+### Recording Logs and Reports

+## Automated Log Files

+KVSrecorder automatically creates detailed log files for each recording session.
+These logs provide an audit trail that includes:
+  - Recording start and end times with millisecond precision
+  - Complete FFmpeg command used for encoding
+  - File path and file size information
+  - SHA-256 hash of the audio file for integrity verification
+  - System information and software version
+  - Duration and technical specifications
+These logs are created in real-time during recording, updated when recording stops, and stored alongside the audio files.
+For dual-format recordings, separate log files are maintained for each format, ensuring complete documentation of the entire recording chain.

+## PDF Reports
-KVSrecorder generates comprehensive PDF reports that include:
+In addition to log files, KVSrecorder can generate comprehensive PDF reports that include:
   - Complete audio file information and metadata
   - Recording date, time, and duration
   - File hash for integrity verification
   - Technical specifications (format, codec, bit depth, etc.)
   - Audio analysis metrics (RMS, peak, dynamic range)
   - Waveform visualization and spectrogram

 ## License